 The first of the preceding pair of words is a complete sentence.
 The second is not.
 “Require” is a transitive verb, so a sentence that uses it is not finished without at least one more word.
 That’s a rule in a way.
 That is, we all agree that it’s true simply because it describes our experience with speaking and writing English.
 I can write about it because the vocabulary exists to describe English grammar.

 Simple sentences can communicate simple concepts.
 What if we want to communicate something a little more complicated?
 Grammar, as a standard English speakers agree on, allows very long, complex sentences.

-I was very grateful to my seventh grade English teacher when I took a college honors class where one of the assigned readings had sentences that went on for more than a quarter of the page.
+I was very grateful to my seventh grade English teacher when I took a college honors class.
+One of the assigned readings had sentences that went on for more than a quarter of the page.
 I knew how to diagram them.
 Those sesquipedalian (foot and a half long) sentences expressed what the author intended with much more precision than shorter, simpler sentences could have done.
 Fortunately, though, hardly anyone writes that way any more.

 Studying grammar can mean more than simply describing the structure of a language.
 It can also provide some guidelines for writing better.
 That is, instead simply describing language as it is, the study of grammar can prescribe what it should be.

 What happens when writers trespass against some grammatical rule?
 Poor grammar, like poor spelling, gives readers a chance to make a negative judgment about the education, intelligence, and even manners of the offending writer.

 Careless writers make their readers stop and puzzle out what they meant to say.

 Careless writers give the impression that they have not thought clearly about how they’re communicating.

 Careless writers as much as announce that what they have written isn’t worth more than a quick scan.

 If it isn’t worth writing carefully, it can’t be worth reading carefully.
 Careless writers also announce that they don’t care much about the readers’ experience.